PrairieLearn/PrairieLearn/doc/elements.md

 When writing questions, there exists a core pool of elements that provides common structures associated with assessment items.
-These elements can be split into two distinct groups: **submission** and **decorative**.
+These elements can be split into three distinct groups: **submission**, **decorative**, and **conditional**.
 Within this document, all of PrairieLearn's elements are displayed alongside links to sample elements within the example course.

 **Submission** elements act as a way to receive a response or input from the student.
 These elements are traditionally referred to as form input fields.